jestjs/jest/docs/JestObjectAPI.md

 );
 ```

-:::danger

-Importing a module in a setup file (as specified by `setupFilesAfterEnv`) will prevent mocking for the module in question, as well as all the modules that it imports.

 :::caution

 Importing a module in a setup file (as specified by [`setupFilesAfterEnv`](Configuration.md#setupfilesafterenv-array)) will prevent mocking for the module in question, as well as all the modules that it imports.